algosup/2023-2024-project-5-flutter-team-3/Mockup/MockupManual.md

 - 5 primary soft skills
 - Sub skills
 - Position (Job title)
-- Preferences in term of company:
+- Preferences in terms of company:
   - Field of activity
   - Location (won't be available to the public)
   - Type of contract